-Nile Sirius Creator is an American composer and multi-instrumentalist whose primary voice is the alto saxophone.
+Nile Sirius Creator, born and raised in Metro Detroit, is an American composer and multi-instrumentalist whose primary voice is the alto saxophone.
 After stepping away from instrumental music for over a decade, he returned with a renewed focus and discipline, creating work rooted in lived experience, musical lineage, and personal conviction.

-He trained under respected and influential educators and performers, including the late Detroit trumpet legend Marcus Belgrave, the late jazz saxophonist Charles Evans, the late Michael Jackson “Thriller” drummer and educator Leon “Ndugu” Chancler, and woodwind virtuoso Gene Parker.
-Nile was also a member of the Detroit Symphony Civic Jazz Orchestra, where he developed his voice within a tradition built on discipline, ensemble work, and jazz history.
+He trained under respected and influential educators and performers, including the late Detroit trumpet legend Marcus Belgrave, the late jazz saxophonist Charles Evans, and the late Michael Jackson “Thriller” drummer and educator Leon “Ndugu” Chancler.
+Nile was also a member of the Detroit Symphony Civic Jazz Orchestra, where he developed his voice within a tradition built on discipline, big band playing, and jazz history.

 His debut album, My Aesthetic Soul, is a five-track collection of original compositions blending jazz, soul, hip-hop, blues, alternative rock, and doo-wop.
 The project reflects a hands-on, genre-fluid approach that prioritizes groove, clarity, and emotional honesty without being confined by labels.